The Statistics Portal

 Reasons for lack of suitable cyber insurance for companies in the United States 2016

-Number of cyber insurance claims made in North America in 2016, by cause of loss
+Share of cyber insurance claims made in North America from 2014 to 2017, by cause of loss*

 IT security of small businesses in the U.S. 2017